PlaidCloud/website/content/en/docs/reference/using-api/api-concepts.md

 **list:**

-From version v1.19, Kubernetes API servers support the `resourceVersionMatch` parameter on _list_ requests.
+From version v1.19, PlaidCloud API servers support the `resourceVersionMatch` parameter on _list_ requests.
 If you set both `resourceVersion` and `resourceVersionMatch`, the `resourceVersionMatch` parameter determines how the API server interprets `resourceVersion`.